DmitrySoshnikov/hdl-js/README.md

 ```

 > NOTE: You need to run `build` command every time you change the grammar file.

+## Parser

+The `hdl-js` is implemented as an automatic LR parser using [Syntax](https://www.npmjs.com/package/syntax-cli) tool.
+The parser module is generated from the corresponding [grammar](https://github.com/DmitrySoshnikov/hdl-js/blob/master/src/parser/hdl.g) file.

 ### Usage as a CLI